All Episodes

 What a bunch of miserable people.

-They do not laugh, they're incapable of it.
+They do not laugh.

-They are constantly in search of misery, constantly in search of victims, and uh accordingly, constantly in search of demons and villains.
+They are constantly in search of misery, constantly in search of victims, and accordingly, constantly in search of demons and villains.

 You put a liberal in the room and you've just taken all the joy out of the room.

-Whatever joy and happiness is there, you throw just one liberal in there, and you have poisoned the atmosphere of the whole room.
+Whatever joy and happiness is there, you throw just one liberal in there and you have poisoned the atmosphere of the whole room.

 It's just people so concerned.